-Student Counseling & Psychological Services offers Animal Assisted Therapy services.
+Student Counseling & Psychological Services (SCPS) offers Animal Assisted Therapy services.
 Our first therapy dog, Moose, joined SCPS during the summer of 2015.
 Our second therapy dog, Nessie, joined SCPS during the summer of 2019.
 They are available to work with students by joining individual sessions, group sessions, and through campus outreach events.
 Below are some answers to frequently asked questions.

 Get Mov’in with Moose and the Camp War Eagle Parent Run

-During the Fall 2020 Semester, join Dr. Moose or Dr. Nessie on Mondays at 8 am for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
+During the Suumer 2021 Semester, join Dr. Moose or Dr. Nessie on Mondays at 7 am for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
 You can find Dr. Moose or Dr. Nessie and a couple of their Student Counseling & Psychological Services handlers on the concourse outside the Student Center’s Starbucks.
 Drs.
 Moose and Nessie know that exercise positively affects mental health.
 When Drs.
 Moose and Nessie are mov’in, they are happy, happy dogs.
-Masks and physical distancing are required.

 Join us on the CWE Parent Run, a three-mile running tour of campus with other Auburn University faculty and staff members during each of the 10 Camp War Eagle sessions.
 Drs.
 Moose and Nessie also usually participate.

-The run occurs on the second morning of each Camp War Eagle session and starts at 6:00 am outside of the Auburn University Student Center in front of Starbucks.
+The run occurs on the morning of each Camp War Eagle session and starts at 6:00 am outside of the Melton Student Center on the Haley Center concourse in front of Starbucks.